techery/OperationActionSubscriber/README.md

+## Motivation

 ## Introduction
-This library is a helper to execute action(command) using Janet lib
+This library is a helper to show operation execution steps using Janet lib

   * Library has 3 common interfaces to achive progress/success/error states during execution:
     `ProgressView, SuccessView, ErrorView`
-  To have a single entry point library has general interface `java OperationView` (you can implement it directly if you need)
+  To have a single entry point library has general interface `OperationView` (you can implement it directly if you need)

 Lets walk through common steps to set all up:

-1. Create you own implementation of interfaces mentioned above (ProgressView, SuccessView, ErrorView);
+1. Create your own implementation of interfaces mentioned above `(ProgressView, SuccessView, ErrorView)`;
-2. Build `java CompositeOperationView` object like:
+2. Build `CompositeOperationView` object like:

   ```java
   CompositeOperationView view = new CompositeOperationView(ProgressViewImpl, SuccessViewImpl, ErrorViewImpl);